 Even the writer of Hebrews follows the pattern of Jesus’ hermeneutical principle by exhorting “the Hebrews” (as well as any reader) with contrasts between Mount Sinai (which represents fear, darkness and death) and Mount Zion (which represents a festal gathering or assembly, heavenly descriptions, and “the city of the living God”) (Heb.
 12:18-25).

 Jesus said He did this for the joy which was set before Him.
 What kind of love and joy is this?
 To die for the worst of us?
 He bore our sin and shame for pagan, sinful humanity, for you.
-This Friday was the day the 2nd Adam is cursed so that He can bring reconciliation (that is the heart of the cross), joy, peace, unity, love and eternal life to all who will put their faith and trust in Him.
+This Friday was the day the 2nd Adam is cursed so that Jesus can bring reconciliation (that is the heart of the cross) with joy, peace, unity, love and eternal life to all who will put their faith and trust in Him.
 The greatest news ever!
 That reconciliation is a gathering through the death of the Seed to reproduce life and fruit.
 That act is beautiful, perfect, pure love, and it demands a reciprocal response – believe Him completely, die to self and let those past beliefs go.
 Fully put your trust in Jesus and you will find peace, joy and security, along with eternal life.
 Jesus says He who believes in Me has passed from death to life!
 How can we ignore such a sacrifice?
 By His power in us we can love!
 By His power in us we can be conformed to Him to lay down our lives for others!

 Some reference the sparing of Isaac, Abraham’s son, from his sacrifice as a “resurrection” from certain death had God not intervened.
 This passage will be considered later in this essay.